pyeventsourcing/eventsourcing/docs/topics/tutorial/part4.rst

 :func:`~eventsourcing.application.ProcessingEvent.collect_events` method.

-The purpose of the process event object is to hold all the new domain events created by the policy function, along with a :class:`~eventsourcing.persistence.Tracking` object that indicates the position in the upstream sequence of the domain event that is processed.
+The purpose of the process event object is to hold all the new domain events created by the policy function, along with a :class:`~eventsourcing.persistence.Tracking` object that indicates a position in an application sequence of the domain event that is being processed.
 These factors will be recorded together atomically by the process application after the policy function returns.
 The tracking records are used to avoid dual writing in the consumption and processing of domain events, so that each domain event is processed exactly once.